Alexandra Beaton interview, in 'The Next Step' on Family Channel, Canada

 Not many actresses can say they died in Gerard Butler’s arms.
 But Alexandra Beaton did in the megahit 300, an auspicious beginning for a screen career.

 Beaton then earned her stripes at ten as singin’ and dancin’ Baby June over a full summer season in the Shaw Festival stage production of Gypsy.
 From there, Beaton went on to TV and print commercials, shorts films and the lead in the TV pilot “Oona Explains It All for You”.
+Emily is the team leader of a troupe of ambitious young dancers in this unique series which Alexandra says will deal with the day-to-day personal challenges of the dancers as well as performance.

 Alex says, "The Next Step is dance studio slash drama studio.
 We are everywhere.
 The Next Step is a semi reality show that follows the young students at Next Step Studios.
 We all have our dramas and see each other every day.
 We deal with everything, poverty, boy drama, dance drama and were really everywhere.
 I’m dedicated to it and I think dancers and teenagers will relate to it.
 Tune in because obviously I think it’s amazing."